What Makes a Good Location?

 One of the biggest puzzle pieces to finding the right location is finding the heart of whatever community you’re in.
 When we look to acquire customers, we rely on three things: marketing, referrals and location.
 We cannot underestimate how important it is to find a location where you can build a strong sense of community.

-Size-wise, we look for a site that’s at least 2,500 square feet.
+Size-wise, we look for a site that’s 2,100 to 2,500 square feet depending on the dimensions of the space.
 The school needs to be big enough to accommodate performance spaces, a recording studio and individual lesson and band rooms, as well as some offices for support staff.
-A 2,500-square-foot school could handle about 500 students, which is a target for our successful schools.
+A 2,250-square-foot school could handle about 500 students, which is a target for our successful schools.

-“A Bach to Rock will do very well in an upscale, more-affluent market where the disposable income is there for music lessons,” says Angela Sakell, Vice President of Marketing.
+“A Bach to Rock will do very well in an upscale, more-affluent market where the disposable income is there for music lessons,” says Angela.
 “We work well in suburban locations where there are lots of families, where people go to raise their kids.”